-Funded by the Premier League and Sport England, the Premier League 4 Sport project offers young people aged 14+ the opportunity to take part in seven priority sports, with the goal of creating a lifelong sporting habit.
-Working in partnership with National Governing Bodies and local community clubs, we deliver a total of 24 satellite sessions each week, offering top quality coaching and competition in boxing, athletics, table tennis, volleyball, tennis, golf and hockey.
+Funded by the Premier League and Sport England, the Premier League 4 Sport project offers young people aged 11+ the opportunity to take part in six priority sports, with the goal of creating a lifelong sporting habit.
+Working in partnership with National Governing Bodies and local community clubs, we deliver a total of 19 satellite sessions and 6 hub session each week, offering top quality coaching and competition in boxing, athletics, table tennis, tennis, golf, and basketball.

-The Saints Girls Football Project forms part of the Premier League Girls Football Programme, which was launched in 2013 with the aim of driving up female participation in football.
-Currently delivered within eight schools across the region, our programme provides girls over the age of 14 and of all abilities, with the opportunity to play regular competitive football, whilst having fun and keeping fit with their friends.
-From January 2016, all attendees will also be able to join two community clubs delivered by the Saints Foundation, whilst more advanced players will also be invited to join a Development Centre session, delivered in partnership with Hampshire FA.
+Delivered in partnership with the Football Association, the Premier League Women & Girls Project forms part of the Premier League Girls Football Programme, which was launched in 2016 with the aim of driving up female participation in community football.
+Currently delivered within eight satellite schools across Southampton, our programme provides girls over the age of 11 and of all abilities, with the opportunity to play regular competitive football, whilst having fun and keeping fit with their friends.
+We also provide two development centres which are invite only, these sessions are offered to advanced players looking to further their development within football.” – on the page with all projects on.

 At the beginning of the year I was not very good at football, but I have improved a lot this year.
 The Saints Foundation has improved my football in lots of ways.
-Emily Serridge – Saints Girls Participant
+Emily Serridge – Premier League Women and Girls Participant

 Premier League School Sport